MischaLundberg/CpG_methylation_pipeline/README.md

 ---

 # Prerequisites

+Additionally to Python (Anaconda), the following software is needed:
+- BWAMeth
+- SamTools (> 0.1.19)

 If not stated otherwise Install the newest version.
 Python 2.7 (if running anaconda, everything except pysam and biopython is already preinstalled)
 - Pandas (install with pip install pandas)